Workforce Analytics: Benefits, Metrics & Examples

 2. Diagnostic Analytics: Delves deeper into understanding why things happen.
 It analyzes past data to identify trends, correlations, and root causes of issues like high turnover or low productivity.
 By uncovering the “why,” organizations can start developing solutions for improvement.

 3. Predictive Analytics: Forecasts future trends and outcomes.
-It uses historical data, combined with machine learning and statistical models, to predict things like employee turnover, skill gaps, and potential performance issues.
+It uses historical data, machine learning, and statistical models to predict employee turnover, skill gaps, and potential performance issues.
 This allows organizations to proactively address challenges and make informed decisions about talent acquisition and development.

 4. Prescriptive Analytics: This is the most advanced type, going beyond prediction to suggest specific actions.
 It uses various analytical techniques to recommend solutions based on predictive analytics insights.
 For example, it could suggest targeted training programs, performance improvement plans, or adjustments to recruitment strategies.